 Bohol Bee Farm is one the best places I visited in all of Bohol.
 Not only is the food amazing, but everything is grown locally on the farm, you can learn all about honey bees (Did you know one honey bee will only make about 1/12 of a teaspoon of honey in its lifetime?!) and it is home to the best gift shop in all of Bohol.
 It also offers the most gorgeous views.
 Oh, and the mango butter is AMAZING!!

 The Loboc River Cruise makes for a relaxing afternoon as you sail down the lusciously green Loboc River whilst enjoying a buffet lunch.
 The scenery is stunning and it is the perfect opportunity to try some local cuisine.
 There is live music on board (Filipino's just can't get enough of live music!) and the boat also stops halfway down the river where a local group perform by singing and dancing to Filipino music.

-I really enjoyed my time in Bohol, for me, it was the perfect balance between authentic and touristy, beaches and jungles.
-Bohol itself is a gorgeous island and I would like to go back and spend more time here as there is still so much i didn't see.
+We really enjoyed our time in Bohol, for us, it was the perfect balance between authentic and touristy, beaches and jungles.
+Bohol itself is a gorgeous island and we would like to go back and spend more time here as there is still so much i didn't see.
 Despite the fact Alona Beach is very westernised now, it was nice to have so many bars and restaurants in the one area.
 I wouldn't recommend staying here for anymore than a few days and don't expect an authentic Filipino experience, but if you are looking for somewhere to simply recharge with a few home comforts then stopping here could be ideal.

-Bohol was my very first taste of the Philippines and it made me want to see even more.
+Bohol was our very first taste of the Philippines and it made us want to see even more.